team-telnyx/telnyx-java/docs/NumberOrderRegulatoryRequirementsApi.md

         NumberOrderRegulatoryRequirementsApi apiInstance = new NumberOrderRegulatoryRequirementsApi(defaultClient);
         List<String> filterPhoneNumber = Arrays.asList(); // List<String> | The list of phone numbers to retrieve regulatory requirements for.
-        Integer pageNumber = 1; // Integer | The page number to load
+        Integer pageNumber = 1; // Integer | The page number to load.
-        Integer pageSize = 20; // Integer | The size of the page
+        Integer pageSize = 20; // Integer | The size of the page.
         try {
             ListPhoneNumberRegulatoryRequirementsResponse result = api.listPhoneNumberRegulatoryRequirements()
                 .filterPhoneNumber(filterPhoneNumber)